sbhewitt/NLP_Classification_Project/README.md

 **Problem Statement:**

-Using NLP to train a classifier on which subreddit a post came from, specifically between r/books and r/Fantasy, we want to determine the best Pipeline Classifiers that dictate a r/Fantasy post.
+Using NLP to train a model via pipeline on which subreddit a post came from, specifically between r/books and r/Fantasy, we want to determine the best Pipeline Classifiers that dictate a r/Fantasy post.

 ---
 ### Datasets